Perth High School

 Perth High School is a six-year, non-denominational comprehensive secondary school in Perth, Scotland.
-Established in 1950 at Gowans Terrace in a post-war prefabricated structure of a type that had not previously been used for any large school in Scotland.
+Established in 1950 at Gowans Terrace, the school features a post-war prefabricated structure of a type that had not previously been used for any large school in Scotland.
 The school relocated to its present location in 1971, two years after the opening in 1969 of the adjacent Oakbank Primary School.
-It stands in extensive grounds occupying a position on a hill overlooking Oakbank Road and Viewlands Road West.

-School building

-The building consists of a complex centred on a four-storey main teaching block.
-The school gives particular emphasis to environmental issues and the grounds contain a number of specialised environmental project areas.
-In 2019, the school's proposal for a new building went through, and construction will begin in 2023.
+The 1971 Perth High School building consists of a complex centred around a four-storey main teaching block, and stands in extensive grounds occupying a position on a hill overlooking Oakbank Road and Viewlands Road West.
+Construction began in 2023, on a brand new, modern teaching facility on the site due for completion in August 2025.
+The new facility will have a capacity for 1600 pupils, and 140 teaching staff, and feature a 3G sports pitch, multi-use games area, and a cycle pump track.
+The old building is scheduled to be demolished upon the opening of the new facility.
+An end-of-school Open Evening was held on 19 June 2025 to celebrate the 50-year history of the 1971 building.
+Former pupils were invited back for a tour, barbecue and live music entertainment.